RescueStationCIC/BleachPackersMap/help.md

 AR is Augmented Reality.
 We superimpose images over the top of your phone's camera picture to make it look as though they are placed in the real world.

 ## How to use it
-Download the AR experience, by tapping on the link provided by the map pin.
+The AR experience is an ordinary web-page.
+You can view it by tapping on the link provided by the map pin.
 Then, hold your phone up so you can see the world through the screen and then move around until you can see our AR object, an apparition from the past.

 ## Your Phone
 Your phone is amazing: it will download the AR experience from the internet, and then provide readings from its compass, orientation and location sensors so the scene is drawn in the right place, to provide the illusion of walking around an object.